 What expertise does CEL provide during the development process?

 CEL provides authors with expertise across the planning, design, development, and management of their projects.
-Our course development team consists of experts in instructional design, media development, learning management systems, and project management.
+Our course development team consists of experts in instructional design, media development, learning management systems, copy editing, copyright, and project management.

-What are the consequences of not meeting the project milestones of a scheduled project?
+What are the consequences of not meeting the project milestones?

-If your proposal isn’t in a good state of readiness before the start of the scheduled development period, or an approved project is not meeting the major milestones for success during the year, it might be that postponement or a different development model is a better fit.
+If an approved project is not meeting the major milestones for success during the year, it might be that postponement or a different development model is a better fit.

-This is ok; we have options to support you and understand that sometimes ‘life happens’.
-Projects could potentially be postponed to another year, further support can be provided for preparing proposals for the next intake cycle, or perhaps a more independent, Flexible Development Support model would be a better route.
+This is okay; we have options to support you and understand that sometimes "life happens."
+Projects could potentially be postponed to another year or perhaps a more independent, agile development support model would be a better route.